 Lift off a burner head.
 Fit the pressure gauge to the jet.
 Turn on and light one of the other burners with a match.
 Turn on and press in the control knob for the burner with the pressure gauge fitted.

-The pressure should be 29 mbar for Butane and 37 mbar for Propane.
-After checking the pressure, turn off the taps and replace the burner head.
+After checking the pressure (see 'Technical Data' for the correct pressure), turn off the taps and replace the burner head.

 Reassemble burner top, making sure it is reassembled in the correct way on the burner body.